ebzzry/ebzzry.github.io/src/words.md

-* Golden opportunities are often missed because they are cloaked with dirty garment, rather than with glitter and gold.
-Lethargy is as nefarious as haste.<br>
+* Golden opportunities are often missed because they are cloaked with dirty garment, rather than with glitter and gold.<br>

 * When you don't give your best, and unfavorable results come out,